molinfo-vienna/GRADE/README.md

 ## Repoducing the results

-To reproduce the results of the paper, one has to install a package called PHANTOMDRAGON (PHarmacophore bAsed scoriNg funcTiOn iMplementations using DRug interAction Grail scOre calculatioNs).
-For your convinience, the package is available right here in this repository.
-To install the package, only one step is required:

-1. Install the package using the following command:

-``pip install .``

-Afterwords you can use one of the scripts in the `scripts` directory to reproduce the results.
+You can use one of the scripts in the `scripts` directory to reproduce the results.

 The scripts are (in alphabetical order):